astro-wjz/FLASH-code-installation/Guide-easy.md

 Output normally until reached max SimTime means FLASH4.6 is installed successfully.
 Now you can setup your own simulation.
 (Better to make a new directory to store your simulation by add ```-objdir=New_directory``` when ```setup```)
 And don't modify the examples in ```/FLASH4.6/source/Simulation/SimulationMain/```, you can make a new directory and copy the example to it.

+There are some 2D and 3D examples in https://github.com/astro-wjz/FLASH-EXAMPLES .